iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Gradient Descend Remastered/Proximal Point Method, Interpretations.md

 can be interpreted as:
 1. Gradient on the Moreau envelope.
 2. Fixed point iterations on the subgradient operator.
-4. Backward Euler on the gradient dynamics involving the subgradient oracle. [[Projected Gradient via Gradient Dynamics Euler's Method]] for more.
+4. Backward Euler on the gradient dynamics involving the subgradient oracle. [[Projected Proximal Gradient, Interpretations]] for more.

 ---
 ### **Proximal Point Method is a Fixed Point Iterations**